intel/meta-acrn/docs/getting-started.md

 #### Configure Service VM (SOS)

-meta-acrn maintains prototype DISTRO configurations for both Servcie VM OS (SOS) and User VM OS (UOS). `acrn-demo-sos` for Service VM OS and `acrn-demo-uos` for User VM OS.
+meta-acrn maintains prototype DISTRO configurations for both Servcie VM OS (SOS) and User VM OS (UOS). `acrn-demo-service-vm` for Service VM OS and `acrn-demo-user-vm` for User VM OS.
 `local.conf` carries the common configuration, which can be overwritten by individual multiconfigs `conf/multiconfig/xxx.conf`
 For the Service VM OS, we carry configuration in `conf/local.conf` and for User VM OS we carry in `conf/multiconfig/uos.conf`